24/7 EMERGENCY SERVICE

 Common Excavation Challenges

-• High flood risk in Cazenovia Creek watershed (61% of homes in some areas)
+• High flood risk in Cazenovia Creek watershed affecting many older homes

-• Century-old clay sewer lines in Old First Ward
+• Century-old clay sewer lines throughout historic neighborhoods

 • Combined sewer overflow issues during heavy rain